Majok-Bol/expense-tracker-api/README.md

 Production Deployment
 ```

-The project serves as a foundation for building more advanced **secure backend APIs and security-focused applications**.
+The project provides a foundation for building more advanced **secure backend APIs and security-focused applications**.

----

-## 📄 License
+# 📄 License

 This project is intended for learning and development purposes.